lewishowles/components/src/components/form/form-field/form-field.md

 Any validation to apply to the field.
 This is used with the externally-facing `validate` function, as well as applying attributes to the field as necessary, such as `required`.

-Each entry in validation requires at least a `rule`, outlining the type of validation, and a `message`, which is used if validation fails.
-Available rules and properties include:
+Each entry can be either an object `{ rule, message?, ...ruleOptions }` or a function `(value, formData)` (see Function shorthand below).
+Available object rules include:

 #### `required`